Vietnam and the Netherlands cooperation in final stretch for EUDR

 Shared commitments

 In his address to the meeting, Jurian Muller from the Netherlands' Ministry of Agriculture, Fisheries, Food Security and Nature stressed the alignment of EUDR with the ministry’s international strategy.
 The Netherlands is focusing on the transition towards a sustainable food system, in which the Paris and Montreal agreements on climate change and biodiversity play an important role, he explained.
-“I am glad that since the publication of the EUDR, Việt Nam has worked very hard to meet the new requirements set out by the EU,” said Muller.
-“Việt Nam has taken a leading role in bringing together different stakeholders and actively engaging with them to address the underlying issues.”
+“I am glad that since the publication of the EUDR, Vietnam has worked very hard to meet the new requirements set out by the EU,” said Muller.
+“Vietnam has taken a leading role in bringing together different stakeholders and actively engaging with them to address the underlying issues.”

-Rui Ludovino, First Counsellor of the EU Delegation to Việt Nam, said: “We have been working quite intensively with our Vietnamese partners to facilitate communication and dialogue around the EU-DR.
+Rui Ludovino, First Counsellor of the EU Delegation to Vietnam, said: “We have been working quite intensively with our Vietnamese partners to facilitate communication and dialogue around the EUDR.

-“From the government, at the central and local level, and also all Vietnamese stakeholders, including business associations for commodities, the work has been very much welcoming and positive in relation to the implementation of the EU-DR.” Following the EUDR’s entry into force in June 2023, the Vietnamese MARD’s Crop Production Department has been working with the Dutch social enterprise IDH on establishing a local cultivation area database.
+“From the government, at the central and local level, and also all Vietnamese stakeholders, including business associations for commodities, the work has been very much welcoming and positive in relation to the implementation of the EUDR.”
+Following the EUDR’s entry into force in June 2023, the Vietnamese MARD’s Crop Production Department has been working with the Dutch social enterprise IDH on establishing a local cultivation area database.
 While the online platform for EUDR documentation is only open to submissions from EU companies, experts believe that a national system with comprehensive information on local producers and data is very beneficial for trade partners in ensuring compliance.
-A pilot program was also carried out in select districts in Việt Nam, while regular workshops, meetings and communication channels have been established between relevant stakeholders.
+A pilot program was also carried out in select districts in Vietnam, while regular workshops, meetings and communication channels have been established between relevant stakeholders.

-The Ministry of Agriculture and Rural Development (MARD) is set to issue temporary guidelines for EU-DR implementation this month, followed by specific action plans for nationwide implementation by January 2026.
+The Ministry of Agriculture and Rural Development (MARD) is set to issue temporary guidelines for EUDR implementation this month, followed by specific action plans for nationwide implementation by January 2026.

-Going beyond EU-DR, a joint effort to support vulnerable groups and smallholder farmers to enable deforestation-free value chains is also underway in Việt Nam.
-This is part of the Team Europe Initiative led by the European Commission, the Netherlands, France and Germany, which will be implemented in Việt Nam by the EU delegation and German development agency GIZ.
+Going beyond EUDR, a joint effort to support vulnerable groups and smallholder farmers to enable deforestation-free value chains is also underway in Vietnam.
+This is part of the Team Europe Initiative led by the European Commission, the Netherlands, France and Germany, which will be implemented in Vietnam by the EU delegation and German development agency GIZ.
 The Netherlands has contributed 20 million of the initial 70 million euros of implementation funding globally.

 Path forward

-Industry experts and officials at the event also discussed measures taken for EU-DR compliance and the necessary tasks to be done before the regulation’s effective date, as well as addressing the concerns of business representatives.
+Industry experts and officials at the event also discussed measures taken for EUDR compliance and the necessary tasks to be done before the regulation’s effective date, as well as addressing the concerns of business representatives.

-EU-DR implementation is a prominent issue for not only businesses and producers but also consumers, as high compliance costs will affect commodity prices, according to Nguyễn Đỗ Anh Tuấn, director general of the MARD’s International Cooperation Department.
+EUDR implementation is a prominent issue for not only businesses and producers but also consumers, as high compliance costs will affect commodity prices, according to Nguyễn Đỗ Anh Tuấn, director general of the MARD’s International Cooperation Department.
 “We have to work to keep prices at an acceptable level while ensuring revenue, and to give consumers peace of mind when they use Vietnamese coffee products,” he added.
-In the immediate future, MARD expects to continue its close coordination with the EU delegation at the Netherlands' embassy in Việt Nam to perfect EUDR implementation procedures, notably through their established communication mechanisms and the upcoming temporary guidelines.
+In the immediate future, MARD expects to continue its close coordination with the EU delegation at the Netherlands' embassy in Vietnam to perfect EUDR implementation procedures, notably through their established communication mechanisms and the upcoming temporary guidelines.

 “EUDR implementation extends beyond environment issues – it also addresses fairness and transparency in agricultural production,” said Tuấn.

-Following the issuance of the temporary EUDR guidelines in October, MARD plans to hold training and working sessions with localities, agricultural businesses and farmers’ associations with the support of experts from the EU and the Netherlands.
+Following the issuance of the temporary EUDR guidelines in October, MARD plans to hold trainings and working sessions with localities, agricultural businesses and farmers’ associations with the support of experts from the EU and the Netherlands.

 Useful links